cgyurgyik/ray-tracing/README.md

 # Features
 - Demonstration using PPM image file.
 Provides several different "scenes" to play around with as well.
 - Single value_type to allow client to switch between double, float, etc.
-- Abstract material class to allow for OOP approach to different materials.
+- Abstract material class to allow for different materials.
 Current materials include lambertian, metallic, and dielectric (clear).
+- Abstract texture class to allow for different textures.
+Current textures supported are single-color and checkered pattern.
-- Abstract hittable class to allow for different shapes to be included.
-Currently only supports spheres.
+- Abstract hittable class to allow for different shapes.
+Currently supports spheres, rectangles, and blocks.
 - Type safe vectors.
 - Positionable camera with defocus blur.